N-lacy/UESTC-referencing-style/README.md

 .

 Sometimes, all the details of a reference won't be automantically added to Mendeley, go through your bibliography and modify accordingly.

+This file can also be used in other reference manager software.
+However, I provide no tutorial for those.
+You can find them online.